bradgrantham/apple2e/README.md

 Requirements for building:

 * GLFW
+* libao
 * OpenGL 3.2-compatible system
 * C++11
 * Currently the project only builds on MacOSX because of the linker line in `Makefile`, but the C++ code itself should be cross-platform.

-On MacOSX with MacPorts, the GLFW dependency can be satisfied with `sudo port install glfw`.
+On MacOSX with MacPorts, the GLFW and libao dependency can be satisfied with `glfw` and `libao` ports.
 According to https://support.apple.com/en-us/HT202823, almost all modern Macs should have OpenGL 3.2 or later.
 On my machine, I've been compiling with a g++ that outputs `Apple LLVM version 8.0.0 (clang-800.0.42.1)` for `g++ -v`.

 Usage: